pratik-m/IMDBSuggestion/README.md

 I came across the API while I was looking up something on IMDB.
 In the search box, it provided search results based on the keys you typed.
 I did a bit of researched and tried to understand how did it all worked.
 Once I got to know its working, it just had to be put under a wrapper and run my collection against the search results.

+I have only uploaded the wrapper.
+I will soon upload another file, that would go through your collection and create folders, update files names etc.